gustaveroussy/mBC_WES_Fabrice_Andre_2019/README.md

 Dear data users,

 Thank you for your interest in our work.
-In this document you will find
+In this github you will find :

-- the procedure to have access to the github and EGA publication data
+1) the procedure to have access to the github and EGA publication data

-- the data access policy describing the documents to be sent
+2) the documents to be downloaded and sent back to us :

+    - STUDY_SYNOPSIS.docx = the template for the summary of the study ;

+    - CNIL declaration.pdf = fill it and we will take care of the submission for you;

+    - CNIL declaration guidelines.pdf = Help to fill the CNIL deplaration.pdf

+    - Data transfer EC contractual clauses-EN.doc

+    - Confidentiality_form_Gustave_Roussy.doc

+    - Data_access_policy.doc

 Please do not hesitate to contact us (see email below), if you have any